-1. These amounts show the range of payouts targeted for fiscal 2017 performance under our Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers as described in the section of this Proxy Statement titled "Compensation Discussion and Analysis."
-The Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers entitles our participants to earn bonus awards based upon our financial performance and the participant's individual performance for a given fiscal year.
+1. These amounts show the range of payouts targeted for fiscal 2018 performance under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers as described in the section of this Proxy Statement titled "Compensation Discussion and Analysis."
+The Economic Value Added Bonus Plan for Executive Officers and Senior Managers entitles our participants to earn bonus awards based upon our financial performance and the participant's individual performance for a given fiscal year.
 The targeted bonus amounts are equal to a percentage of the executive officer's base salary (see the "Summary Compensation Table").
-The target was set at 75% of base salary for Mr. Krejci, 45% of base salary for Mr. Hansen, 35% of base salary for Mr. Reetz and 25% of base salary for Mr. Messina.
-For Mr. Guillot the target bonus amount was set at 45% of his base salary for the portion of the fiscal year during which he was a Senior Vice President and 35% of his base salary for the portion of the fiscal year during which he was a Senior Vice President and 35% of the target bonus are added to a Bonus Bank for each executive officer, with one-third of the Bonus Bank balance, consisting of the excess arising during the applicable fiscal year and the two prior fiscal years, being paid with respect to the current fiscal year and one-third being paid with respect to each of the subsequent two fiscal years.
-The payments with respect to the subsequent two fiscal years are subject to certain "at-risk" provisions described above under "Compensation Discussion and Analysis."
+The target was set at 75% of base salary for Mr. Krejci, 45% of base salary for Mr. Hansen and Mr. Guillot, 35% of base salary for Mr. Hamdan and 25% of base salary for Mr. Messina.
+Any amounts earned under the EVA Bonus Plan in excess of 125% of the target bonus are added to a Bonus Bank for each executive officer, with one-third of the Bonus Bank balance, consisting of the excess arising during the applicable fiscal year and the two prior fiscal years, being paid with respect to the current fiscal year and one-third being paid with respect to each of the subsequent two fiscal years.
+The payments with respect to the subsequent two fiscal years are subject to certain "at-risk" provisions described above under

+"Compensation Discussion and Analysis."
 The amount under the column "Maximum" is limited to 125% of the target bonus award.
 Amounts in excess of 125% of the target award are placed into a Bonus Bank and are subject to certain "at risk" provisions referenced above.
-See "Compensation Discussion and Analysis" for the amount of the Bonus Bank paid to the named executive officers in fiscal 2017.
+With respect to each year subsequent to fiscal year 2018, our Compensation Committee determined to discontinue the use of Economic Value Added and the Bonus Bank feature for our annual cash incentive bonus plan.
+Accordingly, with respect to fiscal 2018 bonus amounts include payment to the applicable executive officer of the entire remaining Bonus Bank balance.
+See "Compensation Discussion and Analysis" for the amount of the Bonus Bank paid to the named executive officers in fiscal 2018.

-- 2. The restricted stock awards were granted on August 23, 2016 and vest one-third each year over a three year period on the anniversary of the grant date. - 3.
-The value of the restricted stock award is based upon the grant date fair value of \$43.87 per share for each share of restricted stock awarded on August 23, 2016, determined pursuant to FASB Accounting Standards Codification Topic 718.
+- 2. The restricted stock awards were granted on August 22, 2017 and vest one-third each year over a three year period on the anniversary of the grant date. - 3.
+The value of the restricted stock award is based upon the grant date fair value of \$33.30 per share for each share of restricted stock awarded on August 22, 2017, determined pursuant to FASB Accounting Standards Codification Topic 718.
 The grant date fair value is the amount we expense in our financial statements over the award's vesting schedule.
-See the Notes to our Consolidated Financial Statements in the fiscal year 2017 Annual Report on Form 10-K filed with the Commission on September 7, 2017 for the assumptions we relied on in determining the value of these awards.
+See the Notes to our Consolidated Financial Statements in the fiscal year 2018 Annual Report on Form 10-K filed with the Commission on September 6, 2018 for the assumptions we relied on in determining the value of these awards.